turbot/powerpipe-docs/docs/learn/tailpipe.md

 The AWS plugin documentation provides additional examples to [configure your credentials](https://hub.tailpipe.io/plugins/turbot/aws#configuring-aws-credentials), and you can even configure Tailpipe to query [multiple accounts](https://tailpipe.io/docs#:~:text=tailpipe%20to%20query-,multiple%20accounts,-and%20multiple%20regions) and [multiple regions](https://tailpipe.io/docs#:~:text=multiple%20accounts%20and-,multiple%20regions).

-## Run a collection against AWS Cloudtrail logs
+## Configure Data Collection

+Tailpipe uses HCL configuration files to define what data to collect.
 Here's a configuration that uses the `aws_s3_bucket` source, and assumes you have the correct AWS credentials to access the bucket.

 ```
  connection "aws" "dev" {